ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-persist/persist-cli-tool.md

 Additionally, this command will create/update the `Config.toml` file with the configurables used to connect the client to the data store.
 The generated configurables will be based on the data store specified in the `Ballerina.toml` file.

-## 2. One time generation of the client code against the persist model
+## 2. One-time generation of the client code against the data model

 ### Initialize `bal persist` in the project